AzureJames/agallaghermicha1-assessment1/README.md

 # NEXT DEVELOPER APP BUILT ON NEXT.JS AND REACT
 Azure Gallagher (NAIT)

+Are you looking for a web developer?
+Look no further-- this is a compilation of the best and brightest in the field!

+##Web Developers

-Currently this project has a header but it will eventually be combined with an API to fetch developers and put them into custom styled card components.
+This project uses Next.js 13 and React, combined with an API to fetch developers and put them into custom styled card components.
+These components have three categories of devs, front end, full-stack, and back end.

-## More Information

-lorem ipsum dolor sit amet, consectetur adipis non proident, sed do eiusmod tempor incididunt ut labor minimis.
-Ut enim ad minim veniam, sed do eiusmod tempor incididunt ut labor minimis sunt.
+##Theming

+I used a technological, sci-fi type theme to bring the web developer subject matter to the forefront.